loric-/dotfiles/README.md

 ## Generate ISO

+There is a script to generate an ISO bootable version with Ubuntu 18.04 desktop, all software pre-baked and with configurations already set up.
+It runs from withing a Docker container.

+In order to be able to launch it, you need to fit the requirements:
-    # make sure to have at least 10gb available on disk
+ - make sure to have at least 10gb available on disk (`/var` partition)
+ - you should be running it from an Ubuntu 18 system (same as the one being generated)

+It can take up to half an hour to generate.
+You can them burn this ISO onto a bootable USB key or use it with a virtualization software.

     make iso

 ## Shortcut reference table